+This command is only supported on Intel Carrier Grade Servers that have a baseboard management controller.
 This command not supported on systems that use National Semiconductor's PC87431x family of "mini" BMCs.
-Issuing this command causes the error message "There are no records in the BMC TAM alarm database to be displayed" to appear.
+Issuing this command to unsupported platforms causes the error message "There are no records in the BMC TAM alarm database" to appear.